1m5/1m5-java/src/main/java/io/onemfive/ext/bisq/README.md

 # 1m5-bisq
-Integration of Bisq for automated fiat to btc exchange.
+Integration of Bisq for automated fiat to/from btc exchange.